Darktide-Mod-Framework/Darktide-Vortex-Extension/README.md

 ### Load Order

-In the Load order tab you can control _which are enabled in game_ and in _which order they are loaded_.
-Load order is only important when mods depend on each other.
+In the Load order tab you can control **which are enabled in game** and in **which order they are loaded**.
+Load order is only important when mods depend on each other or they override each others behaviour.
+Last mod loaded wins.

 ### Tools